99pranit/Poster_Genre_Confidence_Calculator/README.md

 - **Programming Language**: Python
 - **Libraries and Frameworks**:
-  - TensorFlow for deep learning
+  - TensorFlow for deep learning and image preprocessing
-  - OpenCV for image preprocessing
+  - Pillow for image preprocessing
   - Pandas and NumPy for data handling
   - Matplotlib for data visualization